 Goldworthy’s transient street art doesn’t carry the normal label of being in opposition to laws, property and ownership (“Street and Graffiti Art Movement Overview,” 2019).
 He has broken free of the gallery to put his work in nature where it belongs.
 The melting back of his work into the landscape is surely the ultimate reminder that art is nature and nature is art.
 What more spiritual a message about the natural world could an artist possibly make?

 Figure 11: Midsummer Snowballs by Andy Goldsworthy, London, 2000

 I find transient art enticing as a concept as it exposes work to the unpredictable elements of time and weather.
-Nature becomes the hidden hand that ultimately decides what the art becomes.
-It is a one off and unrepeatable outcome which reminds us that life is a game of chance over which nature has the ultimate say.
+Nature becomes the hidden hand that ultimately decides what art becomes.
+It is a one-off and unrepeatable outcome which reminds us that life is a game of chance over which nature has the ultimate say.